PigeonProtocolConsortium/pigeon-spec/dev_docs.md

  * The bundle contains messages authored by peer B, starting at `depth 8`.
  * Since Peer A cannot verify message at `depth 8` until it receives `depth 7` and `depth 6`, the messages are rejected by peer A.

- * Clients always reject message that cannot be verified.
-For example, if a `messages.pgn` file starts at `depth 6` for a peer `@ABC`, and the local client has only verified `@ABC`s feed up to `depth 3`, the messages in the bundle will be rejected by the local client because it does not have enough information available to verify the authenticity of the message.
+ * Clients always reject messages that cannot be verified.
+For example, if a `messages.pgn` file starts at `depth 6` for a peer `USER.ABC`, and the local client has only verified `USER.ABC`s feed up to `depth 3`, the messages in the bundle will be rejected by the local client because it does not have enough information available to verify the authenticity of the message.
  * Messages must be ordered `depth` for a particular author.
- * Messages

-Some things for Pigeon implementors to note about bundles:

- * It can contain other peoples messages
- * It is advisable to only ingest blobs that are referenced
+ * Messages may be verified using the `lipmaa` property to avoid copying an entire feed into a bundle (eg: bundling only a subset of messages).

+# Where Do Files Go in a Bundle?

+Since Pigeon messages can contain files (blobs), we need a way to include those files with the bundle.
+Blobs are added to bundles using a series of nested directories, shown in the example below.

 Example:

 a user exports a bundle that contains a few messages and the following blobs:

 ```
+FILE.622PRNJ7C0S05XR2AHDPKWMG051B1QW5SXMN2RQHF2AND6J8VGPG
 FILE.FV0FJ0YZADY7C5JTTFYPKDBHTZJ5JVVP5TCKP0605WWXYJG4VMRG
-FILE.FV0FJ0YZADY7C5JTTFYPKDBHTZJ5JVVP5TCKP0605WWXYJG4VMRG
-FILE.FV0FJ0YZADY7C5JTTFYPKDBHTZJ5JVVP5TCKP0605WWXYJG4VMRG
+FILE.YPF11E5N9JFVB6KB1N1WDVVT9DXMCHE0XJWBZHT2CQ29S5SEPCSG
 ```

-Assuming the user's client follows this specification, the exported bundles strucutre would be laid out as follows on the local filesystem:
+If you exported a bundle that references these files, the directory structure of the bundle will look like this on the local filesystem:

 ```
-├── messages.pgn
+├── messages.pgn <= Explained in previous section.
 ├── 622PRNJ
 │   └── 7C0S05X
 │       └── R2AHDPK
 │           └── WMG051B
 │               └── 1QW5SXM
 │                   └── N2RQHF2
-│                       └── AND6J8V.GPG
+│                       └── AND6J8V.GPG <= The contents of 622...GPG are here
 ├── FV0FJ0Y
 │   └── ZADY7C5
 │       └── JTTFYPK